Location: Not Applicable

 Medium of Instruction: English

 Participants should have at least a Basic Graduate Degree from a recognised University from any stream.
-They should have a minimum of 2-3 years of experience of working with communities and governance processes as functionaries of government institutions and departments, representative of elected bodies, functionaries of NGOs or development agencies, members of mass organisations.
+Preference will be given to those having at least 2-3 years of experience of working with communities and governance processes as functionaries of government institutions and departments, representative of elected bodies, functionaries of NGOs or development agencies, members of mass organisations.
 They should also possess working competence in English.

 One Year PG Diploma Course on